Our Vines Have Tender Grapes: Reception

 In a contemporary review for The New York Times, critic Thomas M. Pryor called the film "beautifully made" and wrote: "This is an eloquent and touchingly simple outpouring of the love in a little girl's heart ...
 If you can watch Margaret O'Brien's ecstatic expression without emotion then 'Our Vines Have Tender Grapes' was not meant for you."
 Pryor concluded his review by writing: "It is just unfortunate that this splendid entertainment had to arrive so near the end of the school vacation period, for the youngsters (not to overlook their elders) couldn't have asked for anything better."

-Accolades

-The film was nominated by the American Film Institute for inclusion in its 2006 list AFI's 100 Years...100 Cheers.
+According to MGM records, the film earned $2,770,000 domestically and $1,426,000 foreign, resulting in a profit of $1,407,000.